irinascurtu/ndc-api/DesigningAPIs/readme.md

 Microsoft: Include all log types in the Microsoft namespace.
 Microsoft.AspNetCore: Include all log types in the Microsoft.AspNetCore namespace.
 Microsoft.AspNetCore.HttpLogging: Include all log types in the Microsoft.AspNetCore.
 HttpLogging namespace.
-Let’s see HTTP logging in action:
+Letï¿½s see HTTP logging in action:

 - adding Odata
    https://github.com/markjprice/apps-services-net8/blob/main/docs/ch08-odata.md